axelvaldez/radical-companies/_posts/force-and-pain/2023-05-17-pain-anxierty-and-depressin.markdown

  <p>But pain is the common thing.</p>

 <h1>p71</h1>
  <p>People born post 1971 grew up in an economy very different from the one I grew up in (I was worn in 1951).
-For me it was wild growth and oppoutnities all around.
+For me it was wild growth and opportunities all around.
 Post 1971 it has been no growth and limited opportunities.
   <div class="_center">
    <img
     src="/assets/img/pic-pain-anxiety-and-depression.svg"